-Dr. Timothy Michael Stafford Dissertation Chair, Instructional Design Support Coordinator and Associate Professor
+Dr. Timothy Michael Stafford Dissertation Chair, Program Director and Coordinator for the MS in Instructional Design and Technology Program, Associate Professor

 "An educator who finds a passion for students will never be without a challenge, a heartbreak and a mind-numbing success that keeps the educator moving forward."

 - PhD in Instructional Design for Online Learning – Capella University, 2014

 - MS in Instructional Design for Online Learning – Capella University, 2009

 - BA in Christian Ministries/Theology – Bethany University, 2004